 AEC Software runs on both Mac and Windows.

 For beam and structural analysis Dr. Beam Pro and Dr. Frame by

 Dr. Software LLC, are great tools, although more titled toward engineering college than practice.

-is a new engineering product from Italy and is Mac OS X capable.
+SAP One is a new engineering product from Italy and is Mac OS X capable.
 And there is much more.